 Although the smokescreen which our culture has created makes it difficult for many to perceive, determining prime reality to be a conscious, personal, and intelligent being (read: God) makes the most sense.
-As Sir Isaac Newton put it in Principia Mathematica, which is widely regarded to be the most important scientific work of all time:
+As Sir Isaac Newton put it in The Principia, which is widely regarded to be the most important scientific work of all time:

 “Blind metaphysical necessity, which is certainly the same always and everywhere, could produce no variety of things.
 All that diversity of natural things which we find suited to different times and places could arise from nothing but the ideas and will of a Being, necessarily existing.”